stayfresh

 first, performance second, explicit handling of edge cases.

-To discover which names an agent recognizes without web access:
+to check which names an agent recognized without web access:

 Without using web search, describe the engineering values and style